Here’s a question: If you saw and heard what Chelsea Manning did, what would YOU do?

 But for YOU – a person of morals, a person of personal integrity, a human being who is aware that all of life is connected, an evolving, growing person…for YOU, silence would be acquiescence to ignorance and evil.
 Silence would betray the common thread that connects us all.
 Silence is not an option.

-Back in 1971, another man experienced that same journey of awakening.
+Back in 1971, another American experienced that same journey of awakening.
 He acted upon his conscience and was (unsurprisingly) villified and prosecuted.
 His name is Daniel Ellsberg.
-He’s written a wonderful post about Bradley Manning, that says in part:
+He’s written a wonderful post about Chelsea Manning, that says in part:

 They were the same motives I felt 42 years ago.
 We both felt the horror of reading about deceptive, and even criminal, activity.
 We both felt the public needed this information and should have had it years ago.
 So we both released classified documents about a bloody, hopeless war.